rubenchristoffer/Mklinker/README.md

 **AddLink**:    Adds a new link to the config file.
 **RemoveLink**: Removes a link in the config file.
 **List**:       Lists all the link elements in the config file.
 **Validate**:	Validates all link elements to see if it has an incorrect configuration or if source path does not exist.
+By default it only shows the link elements that are incorrect, but you can add the "all" argument to display all config elements regardless of validation outcome.